KyrianU/Jewelry_palace/TESTING.md

 ### HTML

+[W3C Markup Validator](https://validator.w3.org/nu/) was used to Validate the HTML code for each html file.
+HTML was performed via source code text input

 Page | Result | Screenshot | Pass/Fail
 --- | --- | --- | ---
 About | No errors or warnings to show | <details><summary>Validation Screenshot</summary>![](docs/testing.md/Sucess-massage.png) </details> | Pass